-Prerequisite: Placement test score indicating ENG K101 or completion of ENG K100 with a "C" grade or better.
+Prerequisite: ENG K101 placement ∞ or completion of ENG K100 with a "C" grade or better.

 This course is designed to provide an introduction to methods and skills leading to beginning competence in the social work process of helping individuals and families.
 The skills include assessment, planning, contracting, intervention, interviewing, and evaluation.